 This list can go on as IDM is truly one of the best download managers you can get today.
 Moreover, you can try it for 30 days, absolutely free.
 If you’re looking for some alternatives to IDM, you’ve come to the right place.
 In this article, we’ll discuss the best alternatives to IDM that have similar, if not just as great, features included.

 The download managers listed below are not only the alternatives to IDM but also the best download managers you can find in the market today.
 They provide excellent download speeds, smooth browser integrations, and much more.
 Check them out below!

 JDownloader is an open-source download manager that is continuously being developed and improved.
 It is probably one of the best free download managers and recommended Internet Download Manager alternatives out there.
-JDownloader has several excellent features such as the ability to download files at once, downloading with multiple connections, and multi-platform support (Windows, Linux, Mac).
+JDownloader has several excellent features, such as the ability to download multiple files at once, downloading with multiple connections, and multiplatform support (Windows, Linux, Mac).

-uGet is also an open-source free download manager that is compatible with Linux and Windows.
+uGet is also an open-source, free download manager compatible with Linux and Windows.
 Additionally, it has Android support.
 With uGet, your files will be downloaded in segments to increase download speeds.
-Moreover, several connections can be used to increase download speeds, i.e. uGet supports up to 16 connections simultaneously.
+Moreover, several connections can be used to increase download speeds, i.e., uGet supports up to 16 connections simultaneously.